What Is Ford Co-Pilot360, and How Does It Work?

 Lane-Keeping System for Safer Highway Driving

-Ford’s lane-keeping system typically works above 40 mph as long as at least one lane marking is visible, making it a helpful partner on highway drives such as an I-10 commute through Tucson in your Ford Mustang Mach-E.
+A driver alert mode sends warnings in the message center, reminding you to pull over and take a break after repeated lane-keeping warnings.
+Ford's lane-keeping system works above 40 mph as long as it can detect at least one lane marking, making it a trusted partner on your I-10 commute through Tucson in your Ford Mustang Mach-E.

 Pre-Collision Assist With Automatic Emergency Braking

-Forward-facing sensors can help detect potential collisions with pedestrians and vehicles ahead.
-If the system senses a likely collision, it can flash a warning, sound an alert, and apply the brakes if needed.
-This feature is designed to help reduce the severity of or possibly avoid certain frontal collisions.
+Forward-facing sensors can help detect a potential collision with pedestrians and vehicles ahead.
+If the system detects a possible collision ahead, it flashes a warning, sounds an alert, and applies the brakes if needed.
+This system was designed to help reduce the impact of, and possibly avoid, a frontal collision.

-Sensitivity can usually be set to High, Normal, or Low.
-Ford generally recommends the High setting for the strongest response.
+The system sensitivity can be set to High, Normal, or Low.
+Ford recommends using the High setting for maximum results.
+Using lower settings could lead to fewer and delayed system warnings.

 Adaptive Cruise Control With Stop-and-Go

-Ford’s Adaptive Cruise Control with Stop-and-Go lets you set your desired speed and following distance from the vehicle ahead.
-Using cameras and radar, the system can track traffic flow and automatically adjust your speed to maintain that gap, even bringing the vehicle to a complete stop when traffic does.
+Ford's adaptive cruise control with stop-and-go system lets you set your vehicle's speed and following distance from the vehicle ahead.
+This system uses cameras and radar to track traffic flow and automatically adjust your speed to keep pace with the vehicle ahead, even to a complete stop.

 Rear View Camera and Parking Assist Technologies